Best European Restaurant Michelin Guide

 Uliassi, located in Senigallia on Italy’s Adriatic coast, finally has its long-awaited three stars after spending several years at the two-star level.

 According to the restaurant blog Fine Dining Lovers.
 Run by sister and brother team Catia and Mauro Uliassi, the restaurant puts a heavy focus on seafood and offers both tasting menus and a la carte dining.
 Uliassi is now one of nine other three-star restaurants in Italy.
-This means that all of last year’s three-star destinations maintained their status, including famed Modena restaurant Osteria Francescana.
+This means that all of last year’s three-star destinations maintained their status, including the famed Modena restaurant Osteria Francescana.

 There are now 367 starred Best European restaurant Michelin, up from 356 last year.